Anatoly-IVANOV/syntaxonomicon/README.md

 # Syntaxonomicon: The Art of Naming in Code

-Clear, expressive, and intuitive coding practices independent of strong or dynamic typing.
+Clear, expressive, and intuitive coding practices independent of strong or dynamic typing, for any language.

 Syntaxonomicon, a variable naming convention / guide assembled since 2000 at [Sylipsi](https://sylipsi.com), [Ektaron](https://ektaron.com) and [Idelekka](https://Idelekka.com), with a focus on code readability in various languages for programming geniuses like you and me who can’t remember how clever they were a month after project the went live.

+> [!NOTE]
-> [!NOTE] Syntaxonomicon = syntax +  onomicon (a compendium of names)
+> Syntaxonomicon = syntax +  onomicon (a compendium of names)

-## Purpose

 Syntaxonomicon emerged from a need for a consistent, cross-language variable naming convention.
-It aims to transcend traditionally terse but obscure naming practices by introducing a longer method built on several principles:
+Probably because of our background in the creative industries (writing, design, cinema), this standard foregoes traditionally terse but obscure naming practices by introducing longer but more explicit methods.

-- type indication

-## Key Features
+## Key Principles

 - **Type Indication Prefixes**: Each variable type begins with a specific prefix (e.g., `int_`, `str_`, `bool_`) for immediate type recognition.
 - **Function Result Suffixes**: Each function has a standardized suffix to immediately give a sense of its result (a return of a conversion, a print to the UI…)